What is a PTZ camera

 Which PTZ camera to choose?

-When choosing a PTZ camera, it is important to consider factors such as optical zoom level, connection type (USB, HDMI, SDI, IP, NDI), image quality (Full HD or 4K), and compatibility with the platforms you normally use, such as Zoom, Microsoft Teams or production software such as OBS or vMix.
-For example, if you are looking for a professional solution for live streaming, a PTZ camera with 3G-SDI output and NDI protocol such as the Laia Broadcaster Pro 25X NDI 3G is ideal.
-For smaller meeting rooms, on the other hand, a plug & play USB PTZ camera like the Laia C-Pro range may be the simplest and most efficient option.
-The key is that the camera is adapted to the environment and specific needs of each user or facility.
+When choosing a PTZ camera, it’s important to consider factors such as the optical zoom range, the type of connection (USB, HDMI, SDI, IP, NDI), image quality (Full HD or 4K), and compatibility with the platforms you typically use, such as Zoom, Microsoft Teams, or production software like OBS or vMix.
+For example, if you’re looking for a professional solution for live streaming, a PTZ camera with 3G-SDI output and NDI protocol, such as the Laia Broadcaster 25X NDI 3G, is ideal.
+On the other hand, for small meeting rooms, a plug-and-play USB PTZ camera like those in the Laia C-Pro series may be the simplest and most efficient option .
+The key is that the camera adapts to the specific environment and needs of each user or installation.

 Want to know more?